vseryakov/backendjs/README.md

 home subdirectory `modules/` and from the backendjs package directory for core modules.
 The format is the same as for regular node.js modules and only top level .js files are loaded on the backend startup.

-*By default no modules are loaded, it must be configured by the `-allow-modules` config parameter.*
+*By default no modules are loaded except `bk_accounts|bk_icons`, it must be configured by the `-allow-modules` config parameter.*

+The modules are managed per process role, by default `server` and `master` processes do not load any modules at all to keep them small and because they monitor workers the less code they have the better.

+The shell process loads all modules, it is configured with `.+`.

+To enable any module to be loaded in any process it can be configured by using a role in the config parameter:

+      // Global modules except server and master -allow-modules '.+'

+      // Master modules
+      -allow-modules-master 'bk_accounts|bk_debug'

 Once loaded they have the same access to the backend as the rest of the code, the only difference is that they reside in the backend home and can be shipped regardless of the npm, node modules and other env setup.
 These modules are exposed in the `core.modules` the same way as all other core submodules